 Get the latest from TODAY

-Don't let anyone fool you — growing indoor plants is easy, and just as fun as having an outdoor garden.
+Don't let anyone fool you — growing indoor plants is easy, low-maintenance and just as fun as having an outdoor garden.

 Indoor plants not only help clean the environment around them, but they act as a quick decorating tool.
-We found 15 indoor house plants that anyone can keep alive and thriving.
+We found the best 15 indoor house plants that anyone can keep alive and thriving.
 If you've got kids or pets, do note before you buy: some may be toxic.

 Why you want it: First of all, this indoor plant has an air-purifying quality that can absorb and strip toxins like formaldehyde from materials in the home like carpet.
 How neat is that?
 It has trailing stems and works well in a hanging basket or as a climbing plant with some training onto a trellis or whatever object you like that will support it.